ably/ably-roku/README.md

 **Note: this is an experimental proof of concept and is not intended for production use at this time.**

-This SDK supports the following platforms:
+This proof of concept supports the following platforms:

 Roku: Firmware versions 9.2 and greater